yanovsk/parvulus/README.md

 Using TensorFlow Lite converter.
 It takes TensorFlow model and generates a TensorFlow Lite model (an optimized FlatBuffer format identified by the .tflite file extension).

-##Step 2.
+## Step 2.
 Install TF Lite dependecies and set up virtual environment

----

 clone this repo